nbrg-ppcu/prokbert/README.md

   --num_train_epochs 1 \
   --per_device_train_batch_size 128
 ```
-For practical applications or for larger training tasks we recommend to use the [Distributed DataParallel](https://huggingface.co/docs/transformers/en/perf_train_gpu_many).
+For practical applications or for larger training tasks we recommend using the [Distributed DataParallel](https://huggingface.co/docs/transformers/en/perf_train_gpu_many).

 ### Pretraining Example

-Here you can find an example for pretraining ProkBERT from scratch.
+Here you can find an example of pretraining ProkBERT from scratch.
 Pretraining is an essential step, allowing the model to learn the underlying patterns before being fine-tuned for downstream tasks.
 All of the pretrained models are available on Hugging Face.

 #### Pretrained Models: